ctruong0615/LOL25GOLD/README.md

   frameborder="0"
 ></iframe>

-As for `goldat10` and `side`, we will test to demonstrate that the missingness in `goldat10` is not dependent on `league`, with the following null and alternative hypothesis in mind.
+As for `goldat10` and `side`, we will test to demonstrate that the missingness in `goldat10` is not dependent on `league`, with the following null and alternative hypotheses in mind.

 **Null Hypothesis:** The distribution of `side` when `goldat10` is missing is the same when `goldat10` is not missing.
 **Alternative Hypothesis:** The distribution of `side` when `goldat10` is missing is ***not*** the same when `goldat10` is not missing.